Resseyn/phoenix-farmer/README.md

 <h1>phoenix-farmer</h1>
 Uses all of your USDC to swap to SOL and backwards on Phoenix

-To start, fill the config.ts and run in console
-`npx ts-node swap2.ts`
+To start, have at leats 10 USDC and fill the config.ts and run in console `npx ts-node swap2.ts`